Table of Contents

 If you selected 2-Way Match as your Match Type, you can repeat the above steps for the Secondary Source data.
 The secondary data source is typically your bank or other subledger system.
 The only difference in the mapping of the secondary data source is the Flip signs option.
 Use the flip sign option when signs with positive and negative amounts don't match your primary source (this is typical for bank accounts).
 When this option is selected, FloQast will automatically change the negative values to positive values and vice versa.

-Once you’ve uploaded your files and chosen your Start Rows & Column Mappings, you can select the Complete Setup button to import your data and start the matching process.
+Once you've uploaded your files and chosen your Start Rows & Column Mappings, you can select the Complete Setup button in the bottom right to import your data and start the matching process.
 Note that these settings will be saved going forward, but you can always modify them if needed.

 Once your data has been uploaded, you can start creating AI Matching rules by selecting matching transactions and clicking on the Create AI Rule button.
 By leveraging AI, FloQast will write and interpret the rules in natural language, making it easy for anyone to create and manage the rules without any technical knowledge.